DavidKilpatrickUni/booking-app/README.md

 - Country-flag-icons for flag images
 - Google Firebase - Firestore for document database & Storage for file staorage

+## Future

+- More detailed and extensive database data
+- Customer login system to allow:
+  - To certify place has been visited, to keep data accurate
+  - Upload of review or question
+  - Store favourite places
+  - Upvote/downvote components such as helpfulness of question/review
+- Be able to upload new places
+- Be able to edit existing places

 ## Usage

 Requires an IDE and node.js.
 Once this repository is cloned run:
 ```bash
 npm install
 ```
-This will install all code and dependacies.
+This will install all code and dependencies.
 To view website, run:
 ```bash
 npm run start
 ```